glf30/2b-iterating-props/exercise/README.md

 ### Data

-Create an `articles` array with at least 3 objects.
+Create an `articles` array with at least 3 objects in App.jsx.

 Each article must have:
 - `id`